raamana/neuropredict/README.md

 ## News

- - **Very soon, neuropredict will support regression applications** i.e. predicting continuous targets (in addition to categorical classes), as well as allow you to **regress out covariates / confounds** within the nested-CV (following all the best practices).
-Stay tuned!
+ - As of `v0.6`, **neuropredict now supports regression applications** i.e. predicting continuous targets (in addition to categorical classes), as well as allow you to **regress out covariates / confounds** within the nested-CV (following all the best practices).
+Utilizing this feature requires the input datasets be specified in the `pyradigm` data structures: code @ github.com/raamana/pyradigm, docs @ http://raamana.github.io/pyradigm/

+## Older news

- - Good news: `neuropredict` can handle missing data now (that are encoded with `numpy.NaN`).
+ - `neuropredict` can handle missing data now (that are encoded with `numpy.NaN`).
 This is done respecting the cross-validation splits without any data leakage.

 ## Overview